Do what thou wilt shall be the whole of the Law.

 Friedrich Nietzsche was born on October 15, 1844 in Roecken bei Luetzen near Leipzig in Germany.
 Around when Nietzsche was five, his father and brother both died within 6 months of each other.
 Nietzsche was born into a line of Lutheran ministers including his father and grandfather, and his immersion in Christianity continued when he was enrolled in a boarding school from age 14 to 19 which used to be a Cistercian monastery.
 Around this time, Nietzsche learned about Hoelderlin’s romantic poetry and Richard Wagner’s music, both of which would greatly influence his inner development.

 Nietzsche published his first major work at age 27 (in 1871), entitled The Birth of Tragedy, which was highly praised by Wagner but harshly criticized by various scholars.
-In 1878, at age 33, Nietzsche published Human, All-Too-Human which essentially ended his friendship with Wagner because of certain characterizations of him (called “the artist” in the book).
+In 1878, at age 33, Nietzsche published Human, All Too Human: A Book for Free Spirits, Revised Edition which essentially ended his friendship with Wagner because of certain characterizations of him (called “the artist” in the book).
 In 1879, Nietzsche resigned his professorship at Basel because of health problems.

 After this Nietzsche traveled around Europe include Nice, Sils-Maria, Leipzig, Turin, Genoa, Recoaro, Messina, Rapallo, Florence, Venice, and Rome.
-During this time he wrote many books including Daybreak in 1881, The Gay Science in 1882, Thus Spoke Zarathustra from 1883-1885, Beyond Good and Evil in 1886, On the Genealogy of Morals in 1887, and several books in 1888 including The Case of Wagner, Twilight of the Idols, The Antichrist, Ecce Homo, and Nietzsche Contra Wagner.
+During this time he wrote many books including Daybreak in 1881, The Gay Science in 1882, Thus Spoke Zarathustra from 1883-1885, Beyond Good & Evil in 1886, The Genealogy of Morals in 1887, and several books in 1888 including The Case of Wagner, The Twilight of the Idols, The Anti-Christ, Ecce Homo, and Nietzsche Contra Wagner.

 In 1889, Nietzsche famously had a mental breakdown when he witnessed a horse being whipped, threw his arms around the horse, and collapsed.
 During this time, he was considered insane although his letters reveal a strangely mystical insight, e.g. “Sing me a new song: the world is transfigured and all the heavens are joyous. [signed] The Crucified One” and “I go everywhere in my student coat, now and then slap someone on the back, and say: siamo contenti?
 Son dio, ho fatto questa caricatura [“Is everything OK?
 I am God, this farce is my creation.”]… [signed] Dionysus”…